ibm-cloud-docs/assistant/dialog-overview.md

     - **Connect to human agent**.
 You can optionally add a message to share with the human agent to whom the conversation is transferred.

       ![Premium plan only](images/premium0.png)  This response type is only available for Premium plans.
     - **Image**.
 Add the full URL to the hosted image file into the **Image source** field.
 The image must be in .jpg, .gif, or .png format.
+The image file must be stored in a location that is publicly addressable by URL.

         For example: `https://www.example.com/assets/common/logo.png`.